 But here is the thing.
 While this system of equal forces balancing one another is an effective instrument when it comes to preventing any dangerous power grab, it is also ideally suited for launching successful obstructionist efforts at multiple levels.

-Simply put, preventing almost anything from getting done is relatively simple within the US constitutional framework.
-A small group, in some instances even a single law-maker, can delay or prevent major pieces of legislation and/or critical presidential appointments from moving forward.
-Getting things done instead requires a relatively high degree of political agreement among various factions and interest groups.
+Simply put, preventing almost anything from getting done is relatively simple within the U.S. constitutional framework.
+A small group of legislators, in some instances even a single law-maker, can delay or prevent major pieces of legislation and/or critical presidential appointments from moving forward.

 Lacking such an agreement, the system becomes easily dysfunctional.
 And this is the way it has been for a number of years, regardless as to who is in charge in the White House or in Congress.

-That said, the larger point here is that there is nothing wrong, as a matter of principle, with the US Constitution.
-What is deeply wrong is that nobody really cares very much about the fact that this American system of government is premised on a fairly broad consensus about the mission and the scope of government, sincerely and openly shared by both major parties.
+That said, Let me be clear.
+There is nothing wrong, as a matter of principle, with the U.S. Constitution.
+What is deeply wrong is that nobody really cares very much about the fact that this American system of government is actually premised on a fairly broad consensus about the mission and the scope of government, sincerely and openly shared by both major parties and other interest groups.
 In other words, this American constitutional system, while old and tested, is in fact very delicate.
-It needs care and nurturing.
+It needs consensus.

 Recreating the consensus

-It is indeed so delicate that it cannot properly function without a fairly high level of “upstream” consensus about shared values and consequently about what should be the critical functions of government.
-These shared values are the ideological and cultural glue that should unite most if not all citizens and their elected representatives.
+Indeed, the system is so delicate that it cannot properly function without a fairly high level of “upstream” consensus about shared values and consequently about what should be the appropriate functions of the federal government.
+These shared values should be the ideological and cultural glue that should unite most if not all citizens and their elected representatives.